 The Certificate Authority used by the web gateway or cloud service must be trusted by the application or browser being used to access cloud services.

-Note: At the time of this writing you would need to use a McAfee Web Gateway to manage policy on McAfee Web Gateway Cloud Service in order to implement this feature when filtering through the McAfee cloud (For example if you wanted to enforce tenant restrictions when using the cloud service through an IPSec tunnel or when using the cloud service via explicit proxy using IP Authentication).
+Note: At the time of this writing you would need to use a McAfee Web Gateway to manage policy on McAfee Web Gateway Cloud Service in order to implement this feature when filtering through the McAfee cloud (For example if you wanted to enforce tenant restrictions when using the cloud service through an IPSec tunnel or when using the cloud service via explicit proxy using MCP or IP Authentication).

 The two headers that must be added or replaced are:

 You will need to know your Azure AD Tenant ID and obviously the domains that you want to restrict access to.
 An MWG ruleset from 7.7.2 is attached, all features and properties used in the ruleset are available on all supported versions of McAfee Web Gateway.
 To use the ruleset you will need to import it and modify the parameters to include your domains and Azure AD ID.